 When we are little, nothing excites us more than that long awaited birthday.
-It is a wondrous day when we are in the spotlight and all eyes are on us.
-On this day we feel lucky and empowered like nothing could ever go wrong.
+It is a day when we are in the spotlight and everyone’s focus is on us.
+On this day we feel lucky and empowered.

-The Sages of the Land of Israel teach us that on our birthdays we are blessed and endowed with a remarkable power of success.
-Our birthdays are a time to take advantage of that power and use it to advance our lives because on this day it is decreed that we will not readily fall.
+The Sages of the Land of Israel teach us that our birthdays are not banal and unremarkable days.
+On our birthdays we are blessed and endowed with the power of success.
+It is a time to take advantage of that power and use it to advance ourselves rather than begrudge the future.